GuildEducationInc/devops-doc-internship-learning-plan/00-Project.md

 # Part 0: Project

 ## Instructions
 The main part of your time at Guild will be spent working on a project of your choice.
 The following is a list of projects that we think you can help us with.
 It is your responsibility to talk to your manager and choose one of the following projects.
+Once you pick a project, update this repo with the project you are working on and write a set of features expected by the end of the project.
+Work closely with your manager to come up with a set of featues.

 1.Monitoring Dashboards
   * Dashboards as Iac